CDrummond/essentia-analyzer/README.md

 This basically sets the `ignore` column to 1 for all items whose file starts with one of the listed lines.

+Setting a track's `ignore` to `1` will cause the API to not use this track if it is returned as a similar track by essentia.
+In this way you can exclude specific tracks from being added to mixes - but if they are already in the queue, then they can sill be used as seed tracks.

 ## Credits